quantiota/AI-Agent-Farm/doc/it-admin/jupyterhub/README.md

 ### Configuration

-Create the user on Ubuntu 22.04 and on jupyterHub then complete the installation with the ready-to-use configuration files for both jupyterHub and nginx.
+First create the  AI Agent users on Ubuntu 22.04 then on jupyterHub and complete the installation with the ready-to-use configuration files for both jupyterHub and nginx.